Monash Minds Student Leadership Program

 - a clearer understanding of your values, strengths and areas for improvement.

-- complete two Leap into Leadership Online modules
+- complete at least four Leap into Leadership Online modules

 - submit the end of program survey.

-This prestigious leadership program is available exclusively to academically high-achieving students in their first-year of undergraduate studies at Monash University.
+This leadership program is available to high-achieving and community minded students in their first year of undergraduate studies at Monash University.
 Each year, up to 150 students are selected to participate in the program.